viswa2/DevOps/aws-fundamentals/README.md

 ## AWS Transit Gateway ##

-AWS Transit Gateway connects Amazon Virtual Private Clouds (Amazon VPC) and on-premises networks through a central hub.
+AWS Transit Gateway connects `Amazon Virtual Private Clouds (Amazon VPC) and on-premises networks through a central hub`.
 This simplifies your network and puts an end to complex peering relationships.
 It acts as a cloud router – each new connection is only made once.
 As you expand globally, inter-Region peering connects AWS Transit Gateways using the AWS global network.
 Your data is automatically encrypted and never travels over the public internet.

 ## Domain Name System (DNS) ##